LISTEN TO ONE OF OUR TEACHING ARTISTS

 Madelyn Perara

-Madelyn Perera is an energetic, creative artist who strongly focuses on mental wellness.
+Madelyn Perera is an energetic, creative artist who focuses on mental wellness.
 She graduated with her Bachelor of Arts degree in Psychology and Studio Art from Florida State University.
 Madelyn’s background is rooted in connecting art with the mind.
-She has several years of experience serving children with varying levels of neurodiversity and socioeconomic backgrounds in therapy settings.
-Following in her passion, Madelyn teaches about connecting with yourself, expressing how you feel, and moving through the different waves of life.
+She has years of experience serving children with varying levels of neurodiversity and socioeconomic backgrounds in therapy settings.
+Madelyn teaches about connecting with yourself, expressing how you feel, and moving through the different waves of life.
 She connects these concepts at developmentally appropriate rates that honor our students' pacing in development.
-Outside of teaching, Madelyn is pursuing her Master of Arts degree in Art Therapy through Antioch University and enjoys spending time outdoors.
+Outside of teaching, Madelyn is pursuing her Master of Arts degree in Art Therapy through Antioch University.

 Teaching Artist